☕ 3 min read

 The three main ways to load CSS in your HTML pages are:

-• External CSS - by using a <link> element to link to an external CSS file
+element to link to an external CSS file<!DOCTYPE html>

 <html>